mohitiitr/BirdyNeedsFlaps/README.md

 Arrowleft takes bird to left (try not to go out of the view!! ).
 ArrowDown pushes birdy down (OHH Gosh!! are you kidding? why will you use this to support gravity).
 This is a web application,one of my early's (ie my starting times)based on html,js and css.

+Thanks for trying my game out.
+You need to open birdgame.html in  a browser to play the game ,happy flapping.